openlab-at-city-tech/openlab/wp-content/plugins/text-replace/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `text-replace.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the `Settings` -> `Text Replace` admin options page and customize the options (notably to define the shortcuts and their replacements)
+1. Optional: Configure other plugin options as desired.
+1. Use the shortcuts in posts/pages.
+Shortcuts appearing in existing posts will also be affected by this plugin.

 == Frequently Asked Questions ==

+= Does this plugin modify the post content before it gets saved to the database? =

+No. The plugin filters post content on-the-fly as it is being output or displayed.
+The data saved to the database is as you typed it.

-= Does this plugin modify the post content in the database? =
+= Does this plugin modify post content that already exists in the database? =

-No. The plugin filters post content on-the-fly.
+No. The plugin filters post content on-the-fly as it is being output or displayed.
+The actual data stored in the database, whether it be pre-existing or new, is never affected by this plugin.

 = Will this work for posts I wrote prior to installing this plugin? =